andrie/rrd/README.md

 ## Example

 The package contains some example RRD files that originated in an instance of RStudio Connect.
-In this example, you analyse CPU data in the file `cpu-0.rrd`.
+In this example, you analyze CPU data in the file `cpu-0.rrd`.

 Load the package and assign the location of the `cpu-0.rrd` file to a